dark-coder12/python-weather-app/README.md

 - Make sure the required imports are installed in your machine.
 This can be done using pip install 'your-library-name'.
 - Place all images of the weather icons and the py file in one folder.
+- Add your key by getting the free API available at https://api.openweathermap.org/.
 - Run the folder in a Python Environment and enjoy!

 ## Sample Demonstration